 - MCC Interim Linux was the first Linux distribution available for public download in February 1992.
 It was based entirely on the command line.

-- Created in 1993, Slackware is the oldest Linux distribution which is still in development.
+- Created in 1993, Slackware is the one of the oldest Linux distribution which is still in development.

 - Linux kernel started using GPL license from version 0.12.
 Initial license forbade any commercial usage.

 - On 15 August 1994, William R. Della Croce, Jr. filed for the trademark Linux, and then demanded royalties from Linux distributors.
 After court battles, Linus Torvalds got the trademark rights back in 1997.

-- Linux is also a genuine washing powder brand in Switzerland.
+- Linux is a genuine washing powder brand in Switzerland.

 - Linux runs on 100% of world’s top 500 supercomputers.

 - Commercial Linux enterprise Red Hat is perhaps the first billion dollar open source company.

 - Microsoft CEO Steve Ballmer once called Linux cancer.
 In 2016, Microsoft created its own Linux distribution and have been showing appreciation for Linux as a platform since then.